inrupt/etl-tutorial/docs/Worksheet/Worksheet.md

 git clone git@github.com:inrupt/etl-tutorial.git
 ```

-Run the code generation phase for our local vocabularies:
+Run the code generation phase for our local vocabularies (this will generate
+local TypeScript source code providing convenient constants for all the terms
+defined in the local vocabularies that we created to represent concepts from the
+sample 3rd-party data source we Extract from (e.g., for concepts like a
+Passport, or a passport number, as might be defined by a government Passport
+Office, or the concepts related to a persons hobbies):

 ```
 npx @inrupt/artifact-generator generate --vocabListFile "resources/Vocab/vocab-etl-tutorial-bundle-all.yml" --outputDirectory "./src/InruptTooling/Vocab/EtlTutorial" --noPrompt --force --publish npmInstallAndBuild
 ```

-Now run:
+Now install (note: we use `ci` instead of `install` to ensure a deterministic,
+repeatable installation):

 ```
 npm ci
 ```

-Now build the project:
+Now build the project (since this is a TypeScript codebase):

 ```
 npm run build